IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_website.md

 ---

-You should have a **dedicated**, senior project website to document your **weekly** progress/process of your senior project.
+You should have a **dedicated**, senior project website to document your **daily** and/or **weekly** progress/process of your senior project.
 Students are expected to share their progress with others using their process website.
 * Ideally under your own domain name with a "thesis" folder.
 See Ernie's link below under Example Process Websites.
     * I recommend [Siteground](http://siteground.com) for purchasing a domain and web hosting.
 * Second best, is hosting on http://sites.bxmc.poly.edu